 If you've tried everything above and it's still not working then there is one of several things that are probably going on.

 2) A faulty HDMI ic chip.
 This is the ic chip in the motherboard that processes the HDMI signal.
 When this chip burns out it will often cause the white light of death.
 Unfortunately, there is not good way to know if it's the chip that is bad.
 If the port looks good but you still get no signal and the white light of death then it could be the chip that is causing the problem.
+The only way to know for sure is to have it professionally tested.

 3) Electrical Storm or Lightning Storm.
 If you've recently had any large electrical storms or electrical surges that could have caused the wlod of your PS4.
 What usually happens is the electrical surge goes from your TV right into the PS4 via the HDMI cable.
 This electrical surge will usually take out the ic chip but it can also cause problems with the port itself and/or some of the resistors and diodes around the port that send signals through to the TV.
 If any of them are damaged it can cause the white light of death.